A Very Brief History of White Horse Morris

 From the time of the side’s formation to the present, numbers have fluctuated and the average age of the side increased so in September 2011 it was decided to make the side mixed, thus becoming White Horse Morris, so that we can now offer mixed and single sex Border and Cotswold Morris Dances, thus allowing us to carry on our long tradition for excellent dancing.

 Numbers are now flourishing and the style and energy that have always characterised White Horse have been maintained for the continuance of Morris Dancing in this area.
+We practise in Wylye and dance around the Wiltshire / Dorset borders.

 White Horse Morris perform a range of Border and Cotswold dances from: